PlasmaPy/plasmapy.github.io/web/pages/meetings/1st_workshop_2020_at_bryn_mawr/index.md

 ### <a name="Overview"></a> Overview

-PlasmaPy's first mini-conference.
-The conference is setup as a 3 day meeting for PlasmaPy developers and the PlasmaPy community.
-The first day (4/20) is designated for the PlasmaPy Development Team and the remaining two days (4/21-4/22) are designed for community interaction.
+PlasmaPy's first workshop, which is setup as a 3 day meeting for PlasmaPy developers and the PlasmaPy community.
+The first day (4/20) is designated for the PlasmaPy Team to discuss code development and project direction.
+The remaining two days (4/21-4/22) are designed for community interaction.
 Goals of the meeting are to (1) further develop PlasmaPy's roadmap, (2) inform the broader PlasmaPy community of PlasmaPy's objectives and direction, (3) demonstrate PlasmaPy's capabilities to the community, and (4) receive valuable feedback from the community.<br/><br/>

 ### <a name="Agenda"></a> Agenda